lenra-io/docs/src/markdown/getting-started.md

     <img src="img/file_tree.png" alt="file system" width="300"/>
 </p>

-- `.package.json`  Add your project dependancy in this file like any other node project
+- `.package.json`  Add your project dependency in this file like any other node project
 - `listeners/*.js` are the listeners of this project.
 A listener is a piece of code that will be executed when a specific action occurs.
 More on this later.
-- `services/*.js` are modules that take care of sending API call to Lenra.
+- `services/*.js` are modules that take care of sending API calls to Lenra.
 This will be helpful to create/update/delete data from the database.
 - `widgets/*.js` are the UI parts of the application.
-These widgets can be combined to create complexe UI.
+These widgets can be combined to create complex UI.
 - `resources/*.js` are the images and other resources you need to access from the UI.
 - `index.js` is the manifest where you will register your widgets and listeners, create your routes etc..
 - `server.js` is the webserver that will take care of the interactions with the lenra back-end. **Do not update this file if you don’t know what you are doing !**
-- `lenra.yml` is a file that explain to the lenra CLI how to build your app.
-If you create complexe app that need other steps to be build and/or started, you will need to edit this file.
+- `lenra.yml` is a file that explains to the lenra CLI how to build your app.
+If you create a complex app that needs other steps to be built and/or started, you will need to edit this file.

 ## Build and start